10 Most In-Demand Skills in Finland for 2026

 Python Automation Testing C++ for Embedded Systems All Software Development Programs

 For international ECEC professionals considering this pathway, Finnish language proficiency is a non-negotiable professional requirement for all client-facing roles.
-However, for L&D and HR professionals at larger private ECEC chains or municipal operators, identifying and funding staff qualification pathways from practical nurse level to higher education ECEC teacher status is the most strategic workforce investment available.
-The EU Education and Training Monitor 2025 confirmed the qualification transition is underway, and those who start the journey earliest will face the least competitive hiring environment.
+For L&D and HR professionals at larger private ECEC chains or municipal operators, identifying and funding staff qualification pathways from practical nurse level to higher education ECEC teacher status is the most strategic workforce investment available.

 Public Municipal ECEC Services, Private Day-Care Centres, Special Needs Early Education, Family Day Care Supervision

 General practitioners and specialist physicians are among Finland's nine officially designated critical shortage occupations under the June 2025 government decree, enabling foreign-trained doctors to change employers without new permit applications.
 CEDEFOP data shows 110 open dentist positions against just 70 qualified unemployed candidates, illustrating the acute imbalance across the medical profession.
-The occupational barometer records physicians as a persistent shortage group, and regional disparities are severe: Kainuu recorded a 20% vacancy rate in physician posts, with rural and smaller city health centres particularly affected.
+Regional disparities are severe: Kainuu recorded a 20% vacancy rate in physician posts.

-For international physicians evaluating best jobs in finland, the combination of official shortage status, active government recruitment partnerships, employer-sponsored relocation support, and salaries of EUR 5,000 to EUR 8,000 or more per month makes this one of the most structured and rewarding pathways into Finland's labour market.
-Finnish or Swedish language proficiency at B2 to C1 level is required for patient-facing roles, and credential recognition through OPH follows the EU directive on mutual recognition of professional qualifications.
+For international physicians evaluating best jobs in Finland, the combination of official shortage status, active government recruitment partnerships, employer-sponsored relocation support, and salaries of EUR 5,000 to EUR 8,000 or more per month makes this one of the most structured and rewarding pathways into Finland's labour market.
+Finnish or Swedish language proficiency at B2 to C1 level is required for patient-facing roles.

 Public Primary Care (Health Centres), Hospital Districts & Wellbeing Services Counties, Occupational Health, Private Healthcare (Mehilainen, Terveystalo, Pihlajalinna), Mental Health Services